Public relations (PR)

 Guide

 Public relations (PR) can help raise your business' profile and improve your reputation.
-If done well, it can be a cost-effective way to get your message to a large audience.
+If done well, it can be a cost-effective marketing strategy to get your message to a large audience.
 However, it can be tricky to guarantee success.
 Consider the benefits and challenges to make the most of PR in your business.

 What are the benefits of public relations?